ajwills72/critical-thinking/docs/ScienceTruthHonestyNotesInteract.md

 Finally, scientific claims have to be falsifiable.
-This basically means that it must be possible to imagine an outcome of an experiment or other study that would lead to the conlcusion the claim was false.
+This basically means that it must be possible to imagine an outcome of an experiment or other study that would lead to the conclusion the claim was false.
 If this is not possible, the claim is unfalsifiable and hence unscientific.
 Note the difference between falsifiable (one can imagine a set of circumstances in which it could be shown to be wrong), and